mmoreram/ControllerExtraBundle/README.md

 ## @Flush

-Allow you to flush entityManager at the end of the request, using kernel.response event
+Flush annotation allows you to flush entityManager at the end of request using kernel.response event

 ``` php
 <?php